Riobener/SonicSoul/README.md

 </p>
 An application for listening to music both locally and from third-party services (now only Spotify).

-My graduation project at the end of the bachelor's degree.
+My graduation project of the bachelor's degree.